 This guide is for the dispensary owner, compliance manager, or operations lead trying to answer: when do I Adjust, when do I Reject, when do I post the partial flag, and how do I keep my POS receipt and my Metrc filing from drifting?

-The short version: ignore the partial flag, model your receive around per-package Accept / Adjust / Reject, and post to Metrc the local commit.
+The short version: model your receive around per-package Accept / Accept + Adjust / Reject, and post the Metrc outcome before the local inventory commit.
 The long version is below.

 If you have ever opened your weekly Metrc reconciliation report and found a 14-unit drift between your POS and the state, this is for you.